GovReady/govready-q/deployment/docker/CreatingApps.md

 * Create a compliance app
 * Edit a compliance app's YAML files
 * Edit a compliance app using GovReady-Q's authoring tools
-* Deploy the app to a production instance of GovReady-Q
+* Deploy the app to a production instance of GovReady-Q and storing apps in a source code version control repository

 ## Step 1: Prepare your local environment